specify/specify-tools/README.md

 #  B  - SpBackupRestore
 ```

+## release_log
+This app will provide a list of issues from a repository and will give you an ability to filter the results.
+The only configuration you need to on the server-side is providing the GitHub username and GitHub token at the
+ beginning of the `release_log/index.php` file.
+You can generate a GitHub token [here](https://github.com/settings/tokens).
+That token does not need to have any permissions.

 ## file_gen.php
 This script generates `.csv` files full of data according to different parameters

-The script accepts the following GET parrameters:
+The script accepts the following GET parameters:
    - count //how many lines to generate (excluding the header)
-   - to_file - // if set to 1, the script will promt the browser to download the resulting file. if set to 0, result will be shown as plain text
+   - to_file - // if set to 1, the script will prompt the browser to download the resulting file. if set to 0, the result will be shown as plain text

 Also, there are following options inside the file:
 ```php